 Chris Organ (PI & Director of the Honors Interdisciplinary Degree)

 I have a broad background in comparative and evolutionary biology with specific training in paleobiology and phylogenetic comparative methods.
-The foundation of this expertise was earned during an NRSA postdoctoral fellowship at Harvard under the mentorship of Dr. Scott Edwards.
-My research expanded throughout my fellowship to include work on sex chromosome evolution and human paleobiology.
-This work was driven by phylogenetic comparative methods I helped develop with Dr. Mark Pagel and Dr. Andrew Meade (University Reading, UK).
+My Ph.D. was earned under the guidance of dinosaur paleontologist Jack Horner.
+After my doctoral studies, I won an NIH postdoctoral fellowship at Harvard to work with Scott Edwards on genome evolution.
+My research expanded throughout my fellowship to include work on sex chromosomes and human evolution.
+This research was driven by phylogenetic comparative methods I helped develop with Dr. Mark Pagel and Dr. Andrew Meade (University Reading, UK).
 After my postdoc, I joined the Department of Genetics and Genomics at Biogen Idec.
-My work there focused on viral-host interactions and multiple sclerosis GWAS, both of which integrated phylogenetic methods.
+My work there focused on viral-host interactions and multiple sclerosis GWAS.
 In 2013, I accepted a position at Montana State University in the Department of Earth Sciences and the WIMU Regional Program in Veterinary Medicine.
 Since 2017, I also serve as the Director of the Directed Interdisciplinary Studies Program in the Honors College.

 Jacob Gardner (Ph.D.
 Student)